 Graduates are encouraged to offer tickets they don’t need to fellow grads who need additional tickets.
-Students can check in at Cap and Gown Pick-Up to see if extra tickets are available.
+Students can check in at Cap and Gown Pick-Up or the Class of 2017 Facebook page to see if extra tickets are available.

 Pick up your cap and gown

-All graduates receive a black cap and gown (that you get to keep) at Cap and Gown Pick-Up on April 19 from 10:30 a.m. - 2:30 p.m. in the Pierson Rooms inside the Mohr Student Center.
+All graduates receive a black cap and gown (that you get to keep) at Cap and Gown Pick-Up on April 25 from 10:30 a.m. - 1:30 p.m. in the Pierson Rooms inside the Mohr Student Center.
 The ensemble includes a traditional tassel that should be worn on your cap at Commencement.
 Special cords, stoles, serapes and pins for College-recognized national academic honor societies or approved fraternity and sorority organizations are permitted to be worn during the Commencement ceremony.
-These items generally are not distributed at Cap and Gown Pick Up.
+These items are not distributed at Cap and Gown Pick-Up.
 Please check with your organization.

 The cost of the cap and gown is included in senior dues.
-If you are unable to attend Cap and Gown Pick-Up, you may pick up your package at the Alumni Office between 8:30 a.m. - 4 p.m. from Wednesday, April 20 through Wednesday, May 4.
+If you are unable to attend Cap and Gown Pick-Up, you may pick up your package at the Alumni Office (3rd floor of North Hall) between 8:30 a.m. - 4 p.m. from Wednesday, April 26 through Wednesday, May 10.